Habaek: Legacy

-Chumo's descendants of Goguryeo worshiped Habaek due to his importance in Chumong's conception story and also for being a god.
+King Dongmyeong (Chumong)'s descendants of Goguryeo worshiped Habaek due to his importance in Chumong's conception story and also for being a god.
 This was later carried over to the Baekje people as King Onjo (the second son of Chumong) was also originally from Goguryeo and was also related to Habaek.

+Habaek is also mentioned in the Shoku Nihongi when Emperor Kanmu talks about his mother's lineage.